a-new-world-from-otaku/oracle_shield/README.md

 OracleShield is a solution developed to counteract Oracle's cloud computing resource reclamation program.
 It is written in Rust and uses the Tokio runtime.

+#NOTE
+This project is no longer being updated because there are extremely low-cost ways to combat oracle cloud's recycling strategy.

 ## Features

 - Efficient command line argument parsing: OracleShield uses the `nom` crate to efficiently parse command line arguments for memory and frequency.